(Daily, experimental, version 0.5)

 The LSD product suite tracks the effect of light stress from day to day.
 When thermal stress occurs, this is then added to the current levels of stress from light, and the sum is compared to the stress threshold.
 If the total is above the threshold, then the product returns a positive value; if it is below the threshold, it returns a negative value.

 This is called the Total Daily Stress value and is plotted (second image from top above) with values ranging from -150 to 50 mol quanta.
 During a stress event, positive Total Daily Stress values are accumulated and plotted as an LSD Index (top image above) with values ranging from 0 to >4.
-Once the LSD Index climbs above 0, it is expected that corals will begin to pale.
-As the value continues to increase, corals will eventually bleach.
-The exact value of the LSD Index for bleaching is yet to be determined; however, anecdotal evidence suggests that it will be somewhere around 1.
+Once the LSD Index climbs above 0, it is expected that corals will have begun to pale.
+As the value continues to increase, corals will begin to bleach.
+The exact value of the LSD Index for ecologically significant bleaching is yet to be determined; however, anecdotal evidence suggests that it will be somewhere around 1.

 The experimental Light Stress Damage product suite was developed by NOAA Coral Reef Watch in close collaboration with the Universidad Nacional Autónoma de México, the University of Queensland, and the University of Exeter, with support from the Bleaching Working Group and Remote Sensing Working Group of the Coral Reef Targeted Research (CRTR) Program, the Australian Research Council, and the NOAA Coral Reef Conservation Program.